2021 Meron crowd crush: Investigation

-Commission of Enquiry
+Enquiry

 The newly elected government, which was installed on 13 June, and led by Naftali Bennett as the initial Prime Minister, committed to establishing a state commission of enquiry into the disaster.

 On 27 June, the cabinet approved the appointment of a three-member commission led by former chief justice Miriam Naor to investigate the disaster.
 The other two members of the commission are former Bnei Brak mayor Rabbi Mordechai Karelitz and former Israel Defense Forces planning chief Major General (res.)
 Shlomo Yanai.
 Current Chief Justice Esther Hayut appointed the members.

 The commission was allocated a budget of NIS 6 million (US$1.83 million) and given a broad mandate, tasked with conducting a detailed probe of the disaster and recommending specific changes to the holy site at Meron, and collaborating with the attorney general and other ongoing parallel investigations into how the disaster unfolded and the decision-making processes of government and police officials that authorized the event.
 These were reported to include the former public security minister Amir Ohana, former interior minister Aryeh Deri, and former housing minister Yaakov Litzman, who were in office at the time of the incident, and Israel Police Commissioner Yaakov Shabtai and Northern District Police Chief Shimon Lavi.
 The commission issued its interim recommendations in November 2021.

+On 4 March 2024, the commission published its final report.
+The committee identified a culture of negligence at home contributing to the tragedy and blamed senior officials, including Prime Minister Netanyahu, for personal responsibility.
+Amir Ohana was also implicated due to his failure to address overcrowding risks at the event.
+The inquiry suggested removing Yaakov Shabtai from his position, with the final decision pending government consideration due to the ongoing war.